 8) Turn the metronome on/off, from the quick access button, when in need of a checkpoint”

 I have had the opportunity to use this app over the past couple of days and I am genuinely impressed and find it incredibly useful.
 This is a big part of why I wanted to do a Genius Jamtracks Review.
-The sounds are as realistic, rhythms are on point (from the default core groove to the 8 different metric modulations and polyrhythms contained in the app), and the various exercises and standards are a great tool to work out these ideas.
+The sounds are realistic, rhythms are on point (from the default core groove to the 8 different metric modulations and polyrhythms contained in the app), and the various exercises and standards are a great tool to work out these ideas.
 Because the app is still in its early stages (December 2016) there are only a few limitations like a smaller library of standards and not being able to input your own charts (similar to iReal).
 However, I’m sure as time marches on some of those capabilities might be added.
 It is still VERY much worth the $7.99 asking price.

 I am going to continue working with this app to help solidify my own internal metric modulations.
 One exercise I have already started using is taking my Targeting: Improvisation With Purpose book and using the Altered Dominant/Diminished targeting exercise over All the Things You Are with the “3 quarter note pattern.”
 It’s challenging and fun!

 To check out more of the app (including a Youtube video review below by the incredible Jazz pianist, Jean-Michel Pilc) you can go to their Facebook page HERE.

 If you were like me and thought, “I don’t need to see any more, send me to the download page!”
 You can click HERE.
 If you would like to try the exercise I listed above, be sure to grab my book or check out everything by going to my members area HERE.
 I hope you enjoy this app as much as I am!